 For sailors of any age getting out on the water for the first time to sailors who dream about their passion for being out on the water every day, US Sailing sets the course enabling sailors to enjoy the sport for a lifetime.

-The International Sailing Federation (ISAF) is the world governing body for the sport of sailing, officially recognized by the International Olympic Committee (IOC).
+World Sailing is the world governing body for the sport of sailing, officially recognized by the International Olympic Committee (IOC).

 ISAF is responsible for: